paracrawl/keops/migration/MIGRATION.md

 # sudo -u postgres pg_dump keopsdb > keopsdb.bak.sql
 ```

+Copy the generated file in your home folder.
 Now, you can restore the data to the database present in the container `keopsdb`.

 ```shell
 # docker exec keopsdb sudo -u postgres dropdb keopsdb